bootchk/sleepSyncAgent/README.md

 A fisher periodically listens for syncs in normally sleeping slots of its schedule.
 If a fisher hears a sync from another clique, it becomes a merger.

-A merger decides which clique is better (the other, or its own, based on ordering of ID's)  A merger broadcasts syncs (with a large offset) to other cliques or its own clique, telling said clique to merge.
+A merger decides which clique is better (the other, or its own, based on ordering of ID's)  A merger broadcasts syncs (with a large offset) to other cliques or its old clique, telling said other or old clique to merge.

 References